ONSdigital/cir-runbooks/README.md

 - This will prompt you to authenticate your GCP account
 - Enter the project ID
 - Enter the base url (this can be found in the load balancing page in GCP and must be inputted in the format http://xx.xx.xx.nip.io).
+- Enter the absolute path of the folder where you stored the CI JSON files.
 - Once complete view Log File you can view the log file (log_<timestamp>.log) generated in the same directory for details about the publishing process and verify the publishing of ci in the Firestore database.